18.00.050 ISSUED UNIFORM EQUIPMENT

 A raid jacket, designed to identify the wearer as a police officer at the scene of an unusual event such as a narcotics search warrant or hostage incident, is authorized for officers in plainclothes assignments with the approval of a Section Commander.

 The jacket will not be worn with the normal Department Uniform, or replace the Department uniform jacket.
 The raid jacket will not be worn off duty.

 Gun Belt and Related Equipment

-The O.C.
-Spray carriers may be worn anywhere on the belt but not in a location that it may hinder the drawing of the pistol.
+The baton carrier, O.C.
+Spray carriers, radio holder, and handcuff case(s) may be worn anywhere on the belt but not in such a location that it may hinder the drawing of the pistol.

 Mini-mag or similar appearing flashlight holders may be worn anywhere on the belt but not in such a location that it may hinder the drawing of the pistol or displace any item listed above.
 The carrier will conform in appearance with the other listed accessories.